Groups of order $p^3$ are mixed Tate: Introduction

-I would like to thank Burt Totaro for suggesting the problem, for advising me throughout the writing of the paper, and for carefully reading several previous versions of the paper.
+The paper was written in the scholar year 2014-2015 while I was a senior at UCLA.
+I would like to thank Burt Totaro for suggesting the problem and for advising me throughout the writing of the paper.
+I thank the referees for numerous useful comments on previous drafts of the paper that improved the exposition.